antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Pickle-Rick.md

 <img width="379" height="547" alt="image" src="https://github.com/user-attachments/assets/efc0a831-c17c-4cb0-a1d0-226adff306df" />

 I tried the username and password and my intuition was correct.
-After logging in I was redirected to a "Rick Portal" containing a commmand panel and different page elements:
+After logging in I was redirected to a "Rick Portal" containing a command panel and different page elements:

 <img width="672" height="267" alt="image" src="https://github.com/user-attachments/assets/83e78dda-8a6c-43d5-a72f-ecf161f6ea8e" />